Triple gold medal for GB at British Open

 "I feel I still have so much to improve, but I'm just glad that I've proved to everybody that I'm up there with the best and I've just got to keep on going," added Jones.

 Stamper, who survived a tense sudden-death match against 2009 British Open champion Francois Sarr of France, before overcoming 2010 European junior champion Amine Manai 6-5 in the semi-finals.

 However, his victory was something of an anti-climax, with his opponent Mohammad Abulibdeh of Jordan withdrawing through injury just five minutes before they were due to fight.

 "It's disappointing to win like that as it would have been a great test in the final, but sometimes that happens," reflected Stamper.

 "It's been a great though, from the start of the year I've set my stall out for 2012 and I just want to keep my form up.

 "I know if I perform well that I can win matches and medals, so hopefully that'll continue," concluded Stamper.

 For Walkden, who defeated Katharina Weiss of Germany 3-2 in sudden-death, this was her fourth successive British Open title.

-However, this was perhaps the toughest to date given the Liverpudlian only recently returned to full fitness following a ruptured anterior cruciate ligament in February.
+However, this was perhaps the toughest to date given the Liverpudlian following a ruptured anterior cruciate ligament in February.

 "I'm really happy to be honest because it shows that I'm consistent," Walden told BBC Sport.